 1893 Bost House

-Proud to announce newly opened 1893 Bost House!
-This home features huge common areas for lounging with a working gas fireplace for guest comfort on cool days.
-Our homes are within walking distance of downtown sites, restaurants, shopping and the Mississippi River Bluff.
-Our houses feature wonderful gardens to all our guests and provide exceptional Natchez lodging options.
+Proud to announce the opening of our 1893 Bost House in October 2019.
+This home features 3 guest rooms, a dedicated massage spa, a 4th master suite coming soon, and huge common areas (signature double-parlor) for lounging with a working gas fireplace for guest comfort on cool days.
+Our homes are within walking distance (10-15 min) of downtown sites, restaurants, shopping, and the Mississippi River Bluff.
+Our houses feature wonderful gardens for all our guests to stroll through and provide exceptional Natchez lodging options.
+Check out the relative locations HERE of our 3 houses that make up our Natchez Bed & Breakfast.

 Directions to Devereaux Shields House